 More complex estate planning may involve trusts and other creative tax avoidance methods.
 These are not realistically an issue for couples with a net worth below seven figures.
 The vast majority of people are well served by the three documents above, but if you happen to have more complex needs, Toepfer at Law will assess those needs and discuss whether we can adequately serve them or if we would recommend you speak to an estate planning specialist.

-If you do not have any of the documents discussed above, contact Toepfer at Law today by phone at (320)497-4416 via e-mail at email@example.com to schedule a consultation.
+If you do not have any of the documents discussed above, contact Toepfer at Law today by phone at (320)497-4416 via e-mail at email@example.com to schedule a consultation with an estate planning lawyer.